remackgeek/p-table-responsive-scroll/projects/p-table-responsive-scroll/README.md

 ## Versions

-use version 8.0.0 with angular Angular 8
+use version 9.x with angular Angular 9 use version 8.x with angular Angular 8